brunolm/blog-posts/c#/see-whats-new-in-c-6-and-visual-studio-2015.md

 ---
-title: See what's new in C# 6 and Visual Studio 2015
+title: "See what's new in C# 6 and Visual Studio 2015"
 tags: [.net-4.6, c#, c#-6.0, visual-studio-2015]
 ---